 Students on the non-thesis route complete a Comprehensive Examination as their capstone project.
 Those who choose the non-thesis track will be required to successfully complete a comprehensive examination during the semester in which they intend to graduate.
 The non-thesis track currently requires 60 credit hours.
-Students on the non-thesis track take the required courses along with one (1) elective.
+Students on the non-thesis track take the required courses along with 3 hours of elective (generally one [1] course).